The translation of this document is outdated.

 (1) The Consumer Rights Protection Centre, State Data

-Inspectorate as well as other supervisory and control bodies
+Inspectorate and also other supervisory and control bodies shall,

 (2) Supervisory bodies shall provide service providers and